timvanginderen/eid-javascript-lib/readme.txt

-Library of Javascript objects designed to retrieve data out of eID- and SIS cards using the applet from the eID middleware.
+Library of JavaScript objects designed to retrieve data out of eID- and SIS cards using the applet from the eID middleware.

 The interface and implementation (identity data) of EIDCard and SISCard are designed to be eID middleware independent.
 The interface and implementation of EIDCardBuilder35 and SISCardBuilder35 are designed for eID middleware 3.5.